lsablica/watson/README.md

 - **Biostatistics**: Analyzing molecular orientations.
 - **Machine Learning**: Embedding spaces and sentiment analysis.

-With `watson`, you can unlock the full potential of axial data, leveraging a framework that combines theoretical brilliance with computational power.
+With `watson`, you can unlock the full potential of axial data, leveraging a framework that combines theoretical results with computational power.

 ## Installation